meszaros-lajos-gyorgy/php-a-s-o/README.md

   O::isObject("asdf"); // false
   ```

-- **toPairs** - gets all keys and values of an array or object and returns it as array of key-value pairs
+- **O::toPairs** - gets all keys and values of an array or object and returns it as array of key-value pairs

   ```php
   $point = new stdClass();